Comparables: Use in appraisals

 A real estate appraisal is like any other statistical sampling process.
 The comparables are the samples drawn and measured, and the outcome is an estimate of value—called an "opinion of value" in the terminology of real estate appraisal.
 In most statistical sampling processes, a single best estimator is sought.
 However, since real estate markets are known to be highly inefficient, and market transaction data is subject to significant error, the appraisal process generally relies on multiple simultaneous approaches to value, with a judgmental reconciliation as the final step to arrive at the appraiser's opinion.
-Thus, comparable data is used in all of the appraisal approaches.
+Thus, comparable data is used in all the appraisal approaches.